skynav/ttt/README.md

 A number of additional semantic constraints are tested in the fourth phase:

+ * Warn if neither ttp:profile attribute nor ttp:profile element are present and `missing-profile` warning is enabled.
+(3.3)
+ * Warn if ttp:profile attribute is ignored due to presence of ttp:profile element and `ignored-profile-attribute` warning is not disabled.
+(5.2)
+ * Warn if 'use' attribute on ttp:profile element specifies a non-standard profile designation and `references-non-standard-profile` warning is enabled.
+(6.1.1)
+ * Error if xml:base on ttp:features is not absolute.
+(6.1.2)
+ * Error if xml:base on ttp:features is specified and is not the TT Feature Namespace.
+(6.1.2)
+ * Error if absolutized feature designation doesn't conform to feature-designation defined in D.1.
+(6.1.3)
+ * Error if absolutized feature designation is not a known standard designation.
+(6.1.3)
+ * Error if xml:base on ttp:extensions is not absolute.
+(6.1.4)
+ * Warn if xml:base on ttp:extensions is specified, is not TT Extension Namespace, and `references-other-extension-namespace` warning is enabled.
+(6.1.4)
+ * Error if absolutized extension designation doesn't conform to extension-designation defined in E.1.
+(6.1.5)
+ * Error if absolutized extension designation is in TT Extension Namespace but is not a known standard designation.
+(6.1.5)
+ * Warn if absolutized extension designation is in Other Extension Namespace and `references-non-standard-extension` warning is enabled.
+(6.1.5)
+ * Warn if ttp:profile attribute specifies a non-standard profile designation and `references-non-standard-profile` warning is enabled.
+(6.2.8)
  * Error if style attribute IDREF does not reference a style element.
 (8.2.1)
  * Error if style attribute IDREF references a style element that is not a descendant of styling element.
 (8.2.1)
- * Warn if same IDREF appears more than once in specified tts:style attribute without intervening IDREF.
+ * Warn if same IDREF appears more than once in specified tts:style attribute without intervening IDREF and `duplicate-idref-in-style-no-intervening` warning is not disabled.
 (8.2.1)
  * Error if tts:extent attribute uses a negative length value.
 (8.2.7)
  * Error if tts:extent on root (tt) element specifies non-pixel unit for either width or height.
 (8.2.7)
- * Notify if tts:fontFamily attribute uses quoted generic family name.
+ * Warn if tts:fontFamily attribute uses quoted generic family name and `quoted-generic-font-family` warning is enabled.
 (8.2.8)
  * Error if tts:fontSize attribute uses a negative length value.
 (8.2.9)
  * Error if tts:fontSize attribute uses different units when two length expressions are specified.
 (8.2.9)
  * Error if tts:lineHeight attribute uses a negative length value.
 (8.2.12)
- * Warn if tts:opacity attribute uses a legal xs:float value outside the range [0,1].
+ * Warn if tts:opacity attribute uses a legal xs:float value outside the range [0,1] and `out-of-range-opacity` warning is not disabled.
 (8.2.13)
- * Warn if tts:origin attribute uses a negative length value.
+ * Warn if tts:origin attribute uses a negative length value and `negative-origin` warning is enabled.
 (8.2.14)
  * Error if tts:padding attribute uses a negative length value.
 (8.2.16)
  * Error if tts:textOutline attribute uses a negative length value for thickness or blur radius.
 (8.2.20)
  * Error if loop in sequence of chained style references.
 (8.4.1.3)